 Free of artificial embellishments, well balanced, and designed with attention to detail, some Eighties' Japanese ambient music resembles the concept of the countries' traditional gardens.
 51 minutes of music striving to enhance environments – with Haruomi Hosono, Inoyama Land, Masahiro Sugaya, Yasuaki Shimizu and others.

-Paying homage to flying machines and next generation’s minimalism, singing in an invented language that’s both mysterious and familiar, and a special kind of rain.
+Paying homage to flying machines and next generation’s minimalism, singing in an invented language that is both mysterious and familiar, and a special kind of rain.
 43-minute mix with pieces by Anna Homler and Steve Moshier, Ennio Morricone, Harold Budd, The Human League and others – made between 1972 and 2011.

-Ambient Channel (2): En Route
+The White Room (2): En Route

-Re-configuring the past, drifting into a future, connecting different worlds, and shaping the profile of a fictitious ethnic group.
+Re-configuring the past, drifting into the future, connecting different worlds, and shaping the profile of a fictitious ethnic group.
 43 minutes with music by Bill Drummond, Dadang Dwi Septiyan, Jon Hassell, Malayeen and others - recorded between 1971 and 2020.

 A Few Things From Japan – Rediscovering Traditions (1969-2000)

-During the Seventies, musical traditions are being rediscovered in Japan.
+During the 1970s, musical traditions are being rediscovered in Japan.
 By blending them with their own preferences, artists create new sound worlds.
 46 minutes with Akio Suzuki, Haruomi Hosono, Jun Togawa Unit, Toshi Ichiyanagi and others.

 Sekt oder Karies – West Germany in the Eighties